-- The Clean Steel Partnership will be established between the European Commission and the European Steel Technology Platform (ESTEP). - Most of ESTEP members will be the initial members of the Clean Steel Partnership. - The Partnership is open to the entire EU steel value chain community and Horizon Europe Associated Countries. - The 'Partnership Board' (including representatives from both the public and private side) discuss and approve the periodic Work Programmes and ensure compliance with the vision, ambition, objectives, and research programme laid down in the multiannual Roadmap. - The 'Implementation Group' is the general assembly of the Partnership.
-It discusses the technical needs and research progress, identify the R&D&I needs, discuss and propose the Work Programmes to the 'Partnership Board', coordinate revisions to the Roadmap, and share conclusions with Task Forces. - The 'Task Forces' define future short- to mid-term R&D&I needs related to the different technological pathways and propose the content of the periodic Work Programmes to the Implementation Group. - The 'Programme Office' supports coordination and communication activities, measures and reports on KPIs, organises events and promotes the Partnership. - The 'Implementation Group' will be supported by two external bodies: - The 'Expert Advisory Group' advises on improvements on the current research development. - The 'Stakeholder Forum' provides feedback on potential revisions to the multiannual Roadmap and on the social and environmental impacts of activities under the Partnership.
+- The Clean Steel Partnership has been established between the European Commission and the European Steel Technology Platform (ESTEP). - The Partnership is open to the entire EU steel value chain community and Horizon Europe Associated Countries. - The 'Partnership Board' (including representatives from both the public and private side) discusses and approves the periodic Work Programmes and ensure compliance with the vision, ambition, objectives, and research programme laid down in the multiannual SRIA. - The 'Implementation Group' is the general assembly of the Partnership.
+It discusses the technical needs and research progress, identify the R&D&I needs, discusses and proposes the Work Programmes to the 'Partnership Board', coordinates revisions to the SRIA, and shares conclusions with Task Forces. - The 'Task Forces' define future short- to mid-term R&D&I needs related to the different technological pathways and propose the content of the periodic Work Programmes to the Implementation Group. - The 'Programme Office' supports coordination and communication activities, measures and reports on KPIs, organises events and promotes the Partnership. - The 'Implementation Group' is supported by two external bodies: - The 'Monitoring Group' advises on improvements on the current research development, monitors towards meeting the CSP objectives and the European Commission policy objectives. - The 'Stakeholder Forum' provides feedback on potential revisions to the multiannual SRIA and on the social and environmental impacts of activities under the Partnership.